Breastfeeding in Emergencies, Disasters and Power Outages

 Breastfeeding during a disaster

 A disaster or emergency can be extremely stressful and perhaps life-threatening.
 Babies can be particularly vulnerable during a disaster.
-Breastfeeding parents may wonder how the stress of a disaster might affect milk production.
+Nursing parents may wonder how the stress of a disaster might affect milk production.
 It can be encouraging to know that experiencing a disaster will NOT cause your milk to disappear.
 Stress does not prevent production of milk, but it may temporarily interfere with the flow of milk.
 Stay close to your baby and nurse often.
 This can help reduce your own stress hormones and keep your milk flowing well.

 • your milk supply when you weaned.